This New York firm brings elite corporate law to the table without the side of sharp elbows.

 Summer program components:

 In 2021, we launched our Conrad Harper 2L Diversity Fellowship.
-Named in honor of the firm’s first African-American Partner, the Fellowship seeks to 1) increase Simpson Thacher’s pipeline of diverse summer associates, and 2) promote the advancement and retention of Simpson associates from groups historically underrepresented in the legal profession.
-The Fellowship offers $50,000, paid in periodic financial stipends, to help defray the cost of tuition, loans and other law school-related expenses.
+Named in honor of the firm’s first African-American Partner, the Fellowship seeks to increase and support Simpson Thacher’s pipeline of associates through our Summer Program who have demonstrated a commitment to advancing diversity and inclusion in the legal profession.
+The Fellowship offers $50,000 to help defray the cost of tuition, loans and other law school-related expenses.

 Social media